Competitive market research is important.

 To get an idea of how good they are at quickly flipping properties look at Months Since Prior Change of Ownership.

-In Investment Analysis, click edit.
-Enter $200,000 for my max bid.
+13. In Investment Analysis, click edit.
+Enter a My Max Bid.
 Set eviction to $0.
-Let’s estimate repairs at $25,000.
-Change the sales price to $309,000.
-Feel free to adjust any of the assumptions to your best guess, but based on this analysis, this investor made more than sixty grand.
+Add an estimate for repairs.
+Update the sales price.
+Feel free to adjust any of the assumptions to your best guess, but using th analysis tool you can estimate how much this investor made on the transaction.

-Once you’ve found an investor you're interested in, for example, B-K-S-P PROPERTIES, you can look for all of their deals.
+Once you’ve found an investor you're interested in, you can look for all of their deals.

-Want to monitor the activity of this flipper.
-Just click Make List, to save this list - BKSP Flips.
-Then in My Lists click Alerts and add a new match notification and we’ll let you know each time they complete a flip.
+3. Want to monitor the activity of this flipper.
+Just click Make List.
+Then on the My Lists Tab click Alerts and add a new match notification and we’ll let you know each time they complete a flip.

 Finally, check out Insights and take a look at the property tab to get a good understanding of the types of properties they are targeting.